International Relations of the Middle East

 - outline and critically evaluate theoretical debates related to the international relations of the Middle East

-- outline the geography and contemporary international relations of the Middle East
+- outline the contemporary international relations of the Middle East

 - raise awareness of the importance of a critical approach to the study of the international relations Middle East